Apron Care and Cleaning

 - There is no need to contact a disposal service for non-lead aprons.

 These recommendations are key to caring for x-ray aprons.
 Take care of your x-ray aprons, if not the abuse can significantly shorten apron’s use.
-If you have any questions or comments regarding x-ray apron care, please let us know in the comment box below.
+If you have any questions or comments regarding x-ray apron care, please contact us.